zopefoundation/meta/config/README.rst

 with-docs
   Build the documentation via sphinx: True/False

+with-sphinx-doctests
+  Run the documentation as doctest using sphinx: True/False

 additional-manifest-rules
   Additional rules to be added at the end of the MANIFEST.in file.